Description of Outernet London

 Redevelopment involving the erection of three buildings (5 and 7 storey buildings facing Centre Point Tower and a 4 storey building on Denmark Place), following the demolition of 1-6, 17-21 Denmark Place and the demolition of York and Clifton Mansions behind a retained facade to provide 2955sqm GIA of basement Event Gallery space to be used for community events, exhibitions, product launches, live music, awards ceremonies, conferences and fashion shows (Sui Generis); a 723sqm GIA urban gallery with 1912sqm of internal LED screens to be used for circulation space, retail, advertising, exhibitions, brand and product launches, corporate events, screenings, exhibitions and events (Sui Generis); 420sqm GIA of flexible retails and restaurant floorspace (Class A1/A3); 2995sqm GIA of restaurant floorspace (Class A3); 1066sqm GIA of drinking establishment (Class A4) and a 28 bedroom hotel (Class C1) between Denmark Place and Andrew Borde Street.
 Change of use of 4, 6, 7, 9, 10, 20-28 Denmark Street, 4 Flitcroft Street and 1 Book Mews to provide 1551sqm GIA of office floor space (Class B1a); 2553sqm GIA of residential floor space (Class C3); 242sqm GIA of affordable housing (Class C3) and 2023sqm GIA of retail floor space (Class A1).
 Provision of a new pedestrian route from Andrew Borde Street to Denmark Street at ground floor level and associated partial demolition at 21 Denmark Street.
 Camden ref. no. 2015/3073/P.

-Construction work starts in July 2017 and is expected to be completed in Q1 2020.
+Construction work started in July 2017 and was completed in February 2021.

 2017 July - Skanska announces it has signed a £142 million contract to build St Giles Circus development for developer Consolidated Developments.